-Mainling County is long and narrow from east to west, high in the west and low in the east, with wide valleys and small relative height differences.
+Mainling County is long and narrow from east to west, high in west and low in east, with wide valleys and small relative height differences.
 The county has an average elevation of 3700 meters.

-The annual average temperature of Mainling County is 8.2℃, precipitation is 641 mm, and 85% of it is from June to September.
+Annual average temperature of Mainling County is 8.2℃, precipitation is 641 mm, and 85% of it is from June to September.
 The frost-free period is 170 days.

 Population and ethnicity

-As of the end of 2017, the total population of Milin County was 23,122, of which 69% were Tibetans, 11% were Lhoba, and 6% were Monba.
+As of end of 2017, the total population of Milin County was 23,122, of which 69% were Tibetans, 11% were Lhoba, and 6% were Monba.
 Other ethnic groups included Han, Dong, Hui, Yi, Tujia and Qiang.

 There are more than 2,900 Lhoba people living in China, mainly in the counties of Zayu, Medog, and Mainling in southeastern Tibet.